arthuston/arthuston-demos/README.md

-# arthuston-demos
+# About Me
-I'm a Software Engineering Manager passionate about building, growing and motivating great teams.
-To be effective, a leader in software engineering needs to understand people, team dynamics and keep up to date on the technology.
-I have experience in Big Data/Machine Learning, Cloud Computing, and Internet of Things (IoT).
+I'm a Software Engineering Manager passionate about building, growing and motivating dynamic teams in Machine Learning, Cloud and IOT.
+My strong belief is that great engineering leaders understand people and are enthusiastic and knowledgeable about hands-on technology.

 For more on my background, see <a href="https://www.linkedin.com/arthuston">my LinkedIn page</a>.